msgpo/Hard_Configurator/README.md

 * 5.1.1.1

-### Intro
+### Signatures

 From version 4.1.1.1 (July 2019) Hard_Configurator installer and all its executables are signed with "Certum Code Signing CA SHA2" certificate (Open Source Developer Andrzej Pluta).

 **WARNING**

 Windows built-in Software Restriction Policies are incompatible with Child Account activated on Windows 10 via Microsoft Family Safety.
 Such an account disables most SRP restrictions.
 This issue is persistent even after removing Child Account.
 To recover SRP functionality, Windows has to be refreshed or reset.

-The version 4.0.0.0 was corrected in the October 2018 to match Microsoft requirements, because on the beginning of Otcober it was flagged as a hack-tool by Microsoft.
+The version 4.0.0.0 was corrected in the October 2018 to match Microsoft requirements, because on the beginning of October it was flagged as a hack-tool by Microsoft.
 The detection was related to ConfigureDefender ver.
-1.0.1.1 which was installed with
+1.0.1.1 which was installed with Hard_Configurator.
-Hard_Configurator.
 ConfigureDefender ver.
-1.0.1.1 was considered as a hack-tool by Microsoft, because it had an option to disable
-Windows Defender real-time protection.
-The corrected version of Hard_Configurator has been analyzed and accepted by Microsoft.
+1.0.1.1 was considered as a hack-tool by Microsoft, because it had an option to disable Windows Defender real-time protection.
+The corrected version of Hard_Configurator has been analyzed and approved by Microsoft.

-## How to use the Program
+## How to use the Hard_Configurator

 GUI to manage Software Restriction Policies (SRP) and harden Windows Home editions (Windows Vista at least).
 The most comprehensive information about Hard_Configurator (including the manual, FAQ, articles about SRP, etc.), is available on https://hard-configurator.com/, thanks to the cooperative work of my friends from Malwaretips forum.
-There is also an informative Malwaretips thread about Hard_Configurator: https://malwaretips.com/threads/hard_configurator-windows-hardening-configurator.66416/
+There is also an informative [Malwaretips thread about Hard_Configurator](https://malwaretips.com/threads/hard_configurator-windows-hardening-configurator.66416/).

-.
+### Overview

 This program can configure Windows built-in security to harden the system.
 When you close Hard_Configurator it closes all its processes.
 The real-time protection comes from the reconfigured Windows settings.
 Hard_Configurator can be seen as a Medium Integrity Level smart default-deny setup, which is based on SRP + Application Reputation Service (forced SmartScreen) + Windows hardening settings (restricting vulnerable features).